 Penelope Parker lives with penguins!
 Short ones, tall ones; young and old—the penguins are from all over the Southern Hemisphere including some that live near the equator!
 Do the penguin antics prove too much for her to handle?
 Children count and then compare and contrast the different penguin species as they learn geography.

 Written by Carol A. Cole Illustrated by Sherry Rogers

-Keywords: penguins, different species, counting, math, life science, map, measuring, compare/contrast
+Keywords: penguins, different species, counting, math, life science, map, measuring, compare/contrast, bird

-Animals in the book: penguin, Gallapagos, Adelie, African, chinstrap, emporer, king, little blue, macaroni, royal, rockhopper
+Animals in the book: penguin, Gallapagos, Adelie, African, chinstrap, emporer, king, little blue, macaroni, royal, rockhopper, polar

 Vetters: Thanks to Jean Pennycook, Penguin Education Specialist at Penguin Science; Heather Urquhart, Penguin Exhibit and Collection Manager and Erin Graichen, Education Programs Assistant at the New England Aquarium; and Tricia LeBlanc, Director of Education & Volunteers, at the Audubon Aquarium of the Americas for reviewing the For Creative Minds section for accuracy.